Security at Postman

-All customer data is stored in databases on Amazon RDS, which are configured securely.
-Data is stored with at least dual redundancy, with 15-day backups, and is accessible only within the private cloud.
-We have also instituted per-service access protection and isolation of data.
+All customer data is stored on the Amazon Relational Database Service and configured securely.
+Data is stored with at least dual redundancy, with 15-day backups, and is accessible only in the private cloud.
+We have also instituted per-service access protection and data isolation.

-We maintain all internal testing and validation data in a production-stack equivalent internal stack populated with fictitious data.
-Postman does not distribute actual customer data for internal testing or validation purposes.
+We maintain all internal testing and validation data in a production-stack equivalent internal stack populated with fictitious data, meaning Postman does not distribute customer data for internal testing or validation purposes.